 Henderson Beach State Park

 Located on the Emerald Coast Parkway near Destin, Henderson Beach State Park is a perfect road trip destination.
-Featuring meandering nature trails, rising sand dunes, white sand, and calm waters, the Florida state park is a hotspot for family trips and exploration.
+Featuring meandering nature trails, rising sand dunes, white sand, and calm waters, this popular Florida state park is a hotspot for family trips and exploration.
 The park is famed for being home to some of the most beautiful beaches in Destin.

 Henderson Beach State Park is crossed with boardwalks where visitors can enjoy swimming, wildlife observation, and fishing.
 The 200-acre park also features outdoor picnic areas and campfire facilities.